Violence at Sea and Non-assistance: The Lesvos case - 32 people attacked several times by the Hellenic Coast Guard

 We receive a voice message from the boat informing us that both the Turkish and Greek boats left the scene.
 They are reportedly just monitoring the situation from a distance.

-We receive a new position and send another email to authorities.
 The group informs us that the boat has holes.
 Water is entering the boat.

 They report that Turkish and Greek boats are just watching them.